crabnebula-dev/tauri-fuzz/docs/src/diary.md

 - When running the fuzzer the crash happens but nothing is displayed
 - We change the panic hook order such that original panic hook is executed before the fuzzer panic hook

+#### Error status of crashed program in fuzzer

+- In windows the error status chosen by LibAFL is 1 instead of 134

 ### Tools for debugging

 - `ProcessMonitor` to see all the events related to a process